-COUN 509 - Professional Issues
+COUN 509S - Professional Issues

-2cr.
-This course is designed to orient students to the history, philosophy, trends, ethics, logistics, and structure of the counseling profession.
+3 cr.
+This course is designed to orient students to the history, philosophy, trends, ethics, logistics, and structure of the counseling and school counseling professions.
 Students will gain an understanding of relevant professional issues and begin to develop their own professional identity.
+An understanding of the role of the school counselor and the application and impact of that role in a pluralistic society is stressed.